arjorb/arjorb/README.md

 ## Hi there, I'm John U 👋🏾

 As a software engineer, I'm passionate about building powerful and elegant products that solve complex problems.
-I thrive on collaborating with intelligent individuals who push me to grow. 🌱
+I excel when collaborating with intelligent individuals who challenge me to improve. 🌱

 💼 I'm a software engineer who loves to learn and share my knowledge with others.